OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 October 2004.md

 - Explosives in the **Pentagon** were delivered by the specially constructed plane itself.
 - Possibility that **Flight 77** was landed at **Denver Airport**.
 - Mention of a future scandal at Denver Airport, related to 9/11.
-- **Daniel Hopsicker** is confirmed as an agent.
-- The US is described as a place where it's "hard to see" who isn't an agent.
-- **SD** is considered an agent but may "lose his scales" soon.
 - "There are many ways to die" was said about Bush, not necessarily due to illness.

 ---